CaedenPH/discii/README.md

 <div align='center'>
   <img src = "assets/discii.png" width = "200" height="200">
   <br>

   `discii` - the lightweight discord wrapper.

   <br>
 </div>

+*If you have any features you would like me to implement make sure to make a pull request, an issue, or contact me on discord.*

 **Example Client:**
 > ```py